haoyang504/haoyang504.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-    PhD Student in Information Science, University of Texas at Austin
+    PhD Student in Information Science, <a href="https://www.utexas.edu/">University of Texas at Austin</a>
 profile:
   align: right
   image: haoyang.jpg